JTech-Labs/TheTinyMarmaladeGame/BUILDING.md

 - You are good to go

 ## Linux
+All GNU+Linux distributions work (**NOTE**: You will need the GNU corelibs to be able to compile the game).
+Please check and install the GNU+Linux [dependencies](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#dependencies) before you compile.

+### Instructions
 - Change directory into the `build/` folder
 - Run `./premake5 gmake2` (it might give you a warning to use `gmake` instead of `gmake2`, don't worry about it)
 - If you are compiling for aarch64 (like a Raspberry Pi), use `./premake5rpi gmake2` instead